tsuACM/truman_acm_website/_pages/events.markdown

 ## Upcoming Events

-Check back regularly for information about club events!
+Keep checking back for more information about club events!

 <br/>